DISCOURSE ANALYZER LOGO

 What is the Text and Corpus Analysis set of tools?

-The Text and Corpus Analysis set of tools is a collection of advanced techniques that enable users to examine and understand large volumes of textual data.
-These tools focus on identifying patterns, trends, and relationships within texts to extract valuable insights.
+The Text and Corpus Analysis set of tools applies Corpus Linguistics techniques to examine and understand textual data, focusing on patterns, trends, and relationships within texts to extract valuable insights, despite limitations in handling large data volumes.

 Key features of the Corpus Analysis tools include: